Parking and Traffic Policies

 - accumulation of 6 or more violations per vehicle within the permit year

 - obstruction of pedestrian or traffic lanes or creating a hazard

 - parking in a handicap-designated area without a valid handicap permit

 - parking in a reserved or blocked off area

 - not displaying proper campus registration

-- as University Police personnel deem necessary for safety, security, or any campus operation.
+- as UPD personnel deem necessary for safety, security, or any campus operation.

-- University Police Officers will enforce violations of Arkansas’ general motor vehicle laws or University policy that occur on its campus roads in accordance with the 2015 Arkansas Motor Vehicle and Traffic Laws and State Highway Commission Regulations.
+UPD officers will enforce violations of Arkansas’s general motor vehicle laws or university policy that occur on its campus roads in accordance with the Arkansas Motor Vehicle and Traffic Laws and State Highway Commission Regulations.
 Such violations will have the same effect as though such had occurred on Fort Smith city streets.
 Citations will be issued and collected upon or through UAFS and/or the Fort Smith District Court.